microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/canvaslayout.md

 ---
-title: "canvasLayout resource type"
+title: 'canvasLayout resource type'
-description: Represent the layout of the content in a given SharePoint page
+description: Represents the layout of the content in a given SharePoint page
 author: sangle7
 ms.localizationpriority: medium
 ms.prod: sharepoint